sourcegraph/sourcegraph-public-snapshot/doc/cloud/data-usage-pipeline.md

 3. Deploy the updated deployment manifest and restart the `worker` service.

 ### Monitoring
-Metrics are emitted on each Sourcegraph instance with this export job enabled that are prefixed with `src_telemetry_job`.
+Each Sourcegraph instance with this export job enabled will emit metrics that are prefixed with `src_telemetry_job`.